mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 #  - TODO
 ---

 [Nix](https://nixos.org/) is a tool that allows you to define your software environment from code.
-I recently started experimenting with Nix after seeing a lot of developers I respect [speak glowingly of it](/notes/nix-first-impressions/#the-appeal-of-nix).

-The Nix project includes NixOS, which allows you to define your entire OS configuration from a set of human-editable configuration files.
-That means that instead of installing a program by running an install script or using a package manager like `apt`, I'd edit my Nix configuration file to say what new program I want and then Nix configures the system for me.

-The downside of Nix is that it has a steep learning curve.
-I'm not yet ready to switch to NixOS as my daily driver OS, but I'd like to experiment with it to learn more.
+Nix has several components to it, and one of the most interesting to me is NixOS, which lets you use Nix tooling to define your entire OS configuration from plaintext configuration.

-The first bare metal system I tried to install NixOS on was a Raspberry Pi 4, but the installation failed.
-Every tutorial I found for installing NixOS on a Raspberry Pi 4 was either incomplete or out of date, so I decided to document what worked for me.
+I only recently started [experimenting with Nix](/notes/nix-first-impressions/), and there's a huge amount to learn.
+One of the first things I tried to do was [install NixOS on my Raspberry Pi](/notes/nix-first-impressions/#failed-attempt-2-nixos-on-the-raspberry-pi-4), but my first several attempts failed.
+It turns out that all NixOS Pi tutorials I could find were either incomplete or out of date.

+So, I present to you my complete and working guide to installing NixOS on a Raspberry Pi 4.
 I'm a newcomer to NixOS, so this guide is for Nix beginners, but I assume you have basic familiarity with Raspberry Pi and Linux.

 ## Requirements